 Step 1: Remove the coffee grounds

-The first part of the process to do is get rid of your coffee grounds.
-If you have a compost you can put them in there.
+The first part of the process to do is to get rid of your coffee grounds.
+If you have compost, you can put them in there.
 We have a countertop compost for these and quickly dispose of them in there.
-Next we rinse out the last of the grounds, onto a paper towel in the sink and throw them out.
+Next, we rinse out the last of the grounds onto a paper towel in the sink and throw them out.
 One of the two biggest causes of clogged sinks are coffee grinds and grease.
 Together they will clog your sink, maybe not right away, but over time it will build up.

 Step 2: How to disassemble a french press

 This next step can be tricky.
 At first glance, it may look like French presses are made up of two parts, the plunger, and the pitcher.
 But the plunger can be taken apart and is actually multiple pieces.